Creating new User applications

 * The API key corresponds to the account owner’s access level.
 This means providing a common user with an API key may grant them access to **all data** available to the main user.\

-For example, if your application works with trackers to which a user has limited rights or no access at all, using the API key will still expose all trackers from the main account.
+For example, if your application works with GPS devices to which a user has limited rights or no access at all, using the API key still exposes all GPS devices from the main account.

 * **Session key**